00sapo/python-dust/README.md

 You can also use `pip` directly, but it is discouraged.
 The reason is that if you use `pip`, we can easily update the `requirements.txt` file, but not the `pyproject.toml` file.
-Specifically, the `pyproject.toml` file will become a long list of dependencies (including the dependences of your dependencies) that is basically meaningless and is a the exact reason why people use `pdm`, `poetry`, and similar.
+Specifically, the `pyproject.toml` file will become a long list of dependencies (including the dependences of your dependencies) that is basically meaningless and is the exact reason why people use `pdm`, `poetry`, and similar.

 To use pip directly, just run something like:
 ```
 ./dust -m pip install numpy
 ```

+This may come useful for you if you want to provide special arguments for a specific package, e.g. `./dust -m pip install --force-reinstall git+https://your-get-repo.com/@commithash`.

 #### Syncing